-1. History of obstructive sleep apnea or any severe snoring history.
-2. Tattoos in the head or neck region and possibly from other body sites, based upon the judgment of the study coordinator or Principal Investigator.
-3. History of a difficult airway with a previous anesthetic.
-4. History of neurological disorders.
-5. Hypertension or other cardiovascular abnormalities.
-6. Pulmonary hypertension or other pulmonary abnormalities.
-7. Gastroesophageal reflux disease (GERD) or heartburn, or pancreatitis or a history of pancreatitis.
-8. History of significant head injury with loss of consciousness.
-9. Learning disability or other developmental disorder.
-10. Allergic reactions to propofol.
-11. Allergic reactions to eggs or egg products.
-12. Allergic reactions to soybeans or soy products.
+- History of obstructive sleep apnea or any severe snoring history. - Tattoos in the head or neck region and possibly from other body sites, based upon the judgment of the study coordinator or principal investigator. - History of a difficult airway with a previous anesthetic. - History of neurological disorders. - Hypertension or other cardiovascular abnormalities. - Pulmonary hypertension or other pulmonary abnormalities.

-13. Pregnant or nursing mothers.
-14. Contraindications to neuroimaging methods.
-15. Inability or unwilling to fast, or withhold food and liquid intake, for 8 hours prior to your scheduled study visit.
-16. Inability or unwilling to have an adult accompany you to your study visit and to stay with you for 24 hours after your scheduled study visit.
-17. Unwilling to abstain from alcohol use for 24 hours prior to your scheduled study visit.
-18. History of drug use, or have a positive drug screen, or a current history of nicotine use.
-19. Any impairment, activity or situation that in the judgment of the study coordinator or Principal Investigators would prevent satisfactory completion of the study protocol.
+- Gastroesophageal reflux disease (GERD) or heartburn, or pancreatitis or a history of pancreatitis. - History of significant head injury with loss of consciousness. - Learning disability or other developmental disorder. - Allergic reactions to propofol. - Allergic reactions to eggs or egg products. - Allergic reactions to soybeans or soy products. - Pregnant or nursing mothers. - Contraindications to neuroimaging methods, including claustrophobia (inability to be in small, enclosed spaces). - Inability or unwilling to fast, or withhold food and liquid intake, for 8 hours prior to your scheduled study visit. - Inability or unwilling to have an adult accompany you to your study visit and to stay with you for 24 hours after your scheduled study visit. - Unwilling to abstain from alcohol use for 24 hours prior to your scheduled study visit. - History of drug use, or have a positive drug screen, or a current history of nicotine use. - Any impairment, activity, or situation that in the judgment of the study coordinator or Principal Investigators would prevent satisfactory completion of the study protocol.